Centers of Excellence Considerations for Employers

 Key Questions Employers Should Ask Their Carriers About COE Strategies

 • What conditions or procedures are currently part of your COE offerings, if any?
-How do these COEs perform compared to non-COE providers on employee population outcomes, readmission rates, time back to work, appropriate utilization, patient experience and other metrics of interest?
+How do these COEs (and individual providers affiliated with the COE) perform compared to non-COE providers on outcomes, readmission rates, time back to work, appropriate utilization, patient experience and other metrics of interest?

 • Which quality metrics are of greatest importance to your company?
 Will you rely on health plan inclusion criteria or create your own custom COE network?
 How often will you reevaluate inclusion criteria and provider eligibility?